Industry experts, Poltrona Frau Group ME speaks to MOJEH about how to keep your interiors on point for the winter season.

 Simple to implement, step into winter with hints of colour in your home.
 Using a pristine all white or grey interior as a foundation, it’s time to accentuate with the season.
 A simple feature piece alongside some similar hued accessories is the way forward with the current contemporary minimalism trend.

-From lime-green to emerald, accentuate focal points of colour throughout the home at a capacity you are comfortable with - whether it’s as a painting, vase, wall colour or a room-filling rug.
+From lime-green to emerald, accentuate focal points of colour throughout the home in a capacity you are comfortable with – whether it’s as a painting, vase, wall colour or a room-filling rug.

 Out: All Marble